Camel Monitor Operator

 You can watch the metrics evolving as long as the application is running, for example via -w parameter:

-The CamelApp are polled every minute by default.
-It should be enough in most cases, as the project is really a dashboard and not a proper monitoring tool.
+The CamelMonitors are polled every minute by default.
+It should be enough in most cases, as the project is meant to be a lightweight monitoring tool.
 However, you can change this configuration if you want a more or less reactive polling.
 You can configure this value both at operator level (which would affect all the applications) or at single application level.

 Operator level